Coronavirus: India launches massive vaccination drive | DW | 16.01.2021

 "This vaccination program is based on the principles of priority groups to be vaccinated and healthcare workers, both in government and private sectors including ICDS (Integrated Child Development Services) workers, will receive the vaccine during this phase," the government said in a press release.

 India plans to vaccinate around 300 million people with two doses in the next six to eight months.
-Modi himself will not be getting vaccinated on Saturday, and has stated that politicians will not be considered in the priority category.
+Modi himself was not due to be getting vaccinated on Saturday, and has stated that politicians will not be considered in the priority category.

 Logistics for the vaccination drive were worked out during several trial runs conducted by government staff throughout the country.